MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-containers-01.md

 If you encounter issues with any of the steps in this tutorial, we'd love to hear the details.
 Use the **I ran into an issue** link at the end of each article to submit feedback.

-For a related demonstration video, see [Django Apps in VS Code dev containers](https://www.youtube.com/watch?v=t79HDLC5kQA&feature=youtu.be&ocid=AID3006292) (youtube.com) from virtual PyCon 2020.
+For a related demonstration video, see <a href="https://www.youtube.com/watch?v=t79HDLC5kQA&feature=youtu.be&ocid=AID3006292" target="_blank">Django Apps in VS Code dev containers</a> (youtube.com) from virtual PyCon 2020.

 ## Prerequisites